ChrisKotsis/zorro-docs-mirror/zorro-docs-output/docs/022_Price_History.md

 ### The Download script

-For downloading free data from brokers or online price sources, you can use **Download.c,** a small script for retrieving or updating prices and asset parameters.
+Historical data for many common tasks is avaiable on the [Zorro Download Page](https://zorro-project.com/download.php).
+Further data is available from brokers, online price sources, and data vendors.
+For downloading data from your broker, a small script - **Download.c** - is included in the Zorro distribution.
+It can be used not only for retrieving price data, but also for updating asset parameters.
 You can download either the history of a single asset, or do a bulk download of all assets of a given [asset list](013_Asset_Account_Lists.md).

-The script opens a control panel with a few toggle buttons (blue) and entry fields (yellow):
+The script opens a tiny control panel with a few toggle buttons (blue) and entry fields (yellow):

 <table cellspacing="1" class="auto-style2"><tbody><tr><td>History</td><td>&nbsp;</td></tr><tr><td class="auto-style3">AAPL</td><td>Either asset symbol, or asset list file name</td></tr><tr><td class="auto-style3">2020-2024</td><td>Time period to download</td></tr><tr><td class="auto-style4">M1</td><td>Data resolution: M1, T1, T2, or D1</td></tr><tr><td class="auto-style4">Ask/Bid</td><td>Data type: Ask/Bid, Bid, Trades, Unadjusted, Parameters</td></tr><tr><td class="auto-style4">Broker</td><td>Data source: Broker, Stooq, Yahoo, AlphaVantage</td></tr><tr><td class="auto-style4">Download!</td><td>Click here to start the download.</td></tr></tbody></table>